OSDeploy/GitBook/drivers/driver-management/README.md

-# Driver Deployment Methods
+# Driver Management Methods

-The Method you choose to apply Drivers to your Computer in a Task Sequence for both MDT and SCCM is your Deployment Method.
-Before you can even Deploy Windows 10 to your systems, you must make a decision, but what Driver Deployment Method works best for your environment?
+The Method you choose to apply Drivers to your Computer in a Task Sequence for both MDT and SCCM is your Driver Management Method.
+Before you can even Deploy Windows 10 to your systems, you must make a decision, but what Driver Management Method works best for your environment?

 ---

 ## Manual \(aka Total Chaos\)

-The method of downloading drivers and importing them into MDT or OSD without a proper structure and relying on PNP Detection in the Manual Deployment Method.
+The method of downloading drivers and importing them into MDT or OSD without a proper structure and relying on PNP Detection in the Manual Management Method.
 This can actually work quite well if you have a few different computer models and a single Operating System.

 ---